n-young/portfolio/posts/concurrent.md

 I'm writing this post for two reasons.
 Firstly to document my experience going through the program, and secondly as a resource for others either considering or currently going through the program.
 I often get younger students asking me what it's like; to avoid repeating myself, you might get sent here ;).

-For context, I'm currently (as of May 2021) going through the Concurrent Master's program with a Bachelor's in Math-CS and a Master's in CS.
+For context, I'm currently (as of March 2022) going through the Concurrent Master's program with a Bachelor's in Math and CS and a Master's in CS.
 The two degree programs don't have to overlap, but I think it's considerably easier when they do.
 The program isn't very well advertised, and many that would have liked to go through it often hear about it once it's too late, and their schedules or lives can no longer accommodate the requirements.
-I hope this blog post gets to you before then!
+I hope this post gets to you before then!

 I want to first document the resources that helped me the most, knowing that this program isn't well advertised and most academic advisors don't know much, if anything, about it.
 The [associated Brown webpage](https://www.brown.edu/academics/gradschool/undergraduate/concurrent-bachelorsmasters-degrees) is hardly helpful, but good to see.
 The linked application was out of date when I first downloaded it, so I emailed the correct Dean (who I found at the [Whom to Contact](https://www.brown.edu/academics/college/people/responsibilities) page) for an updated copy.
 Note that another great option is the [Fifth-Year Masters program](https://www.brown.edu/academics/gradschool/fifth-year), which features less time crunch and fewer course requirements.
 Lastly, two other blog posts written by [Eric Jang](https://blog.evjang.com/2018/01/brown-cm.html) and [Zachary Espiritu](https://zacharyespiritu.com/notes/brown-courses/) may also prove useful, as they were for me.